 OK, sometimes they do, but this one didn’t.
 It took 25 years for the dream to become a reality.
 Those years were spent working in almost every facet of the design field.
-From typography and photography in Santa Barbara, to marketing, logo design, corporate identity and design in Sacramento.
+The early years were spent in California, learning typography and photography in Santa Barbara and then marketing, logo design, corporate identity and publication design in Sacramento.

-To product design, merchandising solutions and e-commerce in wonderful Kansas City, to more publication design, project management and implementing direct mail campaigns in Omaha.
+Returning to the Midwest after five years in California, I started working on product design, merchandising solutions and e-commerce in Kansas City, and then more publication design, project management and implementing direct mail campaigns in Omaha.
 It has taken a lot of years and a wide variety of experiences to build the foundation upon which the Troubadour Design Studio was created.
-Woohoo!

 David was born and raised in Omaha, and graduated from the University of Nebraska-Lincoln.
 So he is, by birth right, a die-hard Nebraska Husker fan.
 He is also a borderline golf addict, and is always happy to mix business and golf whenever possible!